-If you know someone with scoliosis, you may have heard that wearing a brace does not correct a spinal curve, it merely stops the curve from getting worse.
+If you know a child or teen with idiopathic scoliosis, you may have heard that wearing a brace does not correct a spinal curve, it merely stops the curve from getting worse.

 The new Boston Brace 3D from Boston Orthotics & Prosthetics uses an improved brace design with a unique shift/push combination of forces that move the spine into a corrected position.
-That means the right scoliosis brace, worn for the prescribed amount of time, may actually improve a spinal curve.
+That means the right scoliosis brace, worn for the prescribed amount of time, may actually improve a spinal curve in children and teens.

 Typical Spinal Curve Correction Using the Boston Brace

-Boston O&P measures curve-correction outcomes by taking an X-ray of the spinal curve before bracing begins and comparing it with an in-brace X-ray (i.e., when the patient is wearing the brace).
+Boston O&P measures curve-correction outcomes by taking an X-ray of the spinal curve before bracing begins and comparing it with an in-brace X-ray (i.e., when the patient is wearing their brace).

-The goal is to see at least a 50% reduction in the curve between the pre-brace and the in-brace X-rays.
+The goal is to see at least a 50% reduction in the curve between the pre-brace and the in-brace X-ray.
 For example, if the patient’s initial Cobb Value is 30, an in-brace X-ray ideally would show the Cobb Value at 15.
-That said, there are many factors that influence the amount of tolerable correction.
-Some curves see well in excess of 50% while others may see around 30%.
+That said, there are many factors that influence the amount of correction.
+Some curves see between 50% and 100% in-brace correction while other more complicated curves may see around 30% to 50%.
 The goal is to obtain correction without compromising the patient’s ability to wear the brace.

-The final measurement showing the correction of the scoliosis curve is taken with an out-of-brace X-ray (i.e., when the patient is not wearing the brace), usually after the bracing is complete.
+The final measurement showing the correction of the scoliosis curve is taken with a post out-of-brace X-ray (i.e., when the patient is not wearing the brace), usually after the bracing is complete.

 Types of Scoliosis Curves

-The amount of spinal curve correction depends on a number of factors, including the type of curve and where it is located on the spine.
+The amount of spinal curve correction that can be achieved with bracing in pediatric scoliosis cases depends on a number of factors, including the type of curve and where it is located on the spine.

 Thoracolumbar curves, which are located in the lower thoracic (mid-back) and upper lumbar (lower back), typically see the highest level of correction, followed by curves that occur exclusively in the thoracic and lumbar regions.
 Bracing is also more successful with small, single curves—it’s more difficult for bracing to achieve the 50% curve reduction goal when the curve is larger or more complex.

-In a study of bracing results for idiopathic scoliosis using the Boston Brace, 39% of patients had a spinal correction of 5 degrees or more at least a year after completing bracing treatment.
+In a study of bracing results for adolescent idiopathic scoliosis using the Boston Brace, 39% of patients had a spinal correction of 5 degrees or more, at least a year after completing bracing treatment.

 The Boston Brace 3D achieves even higher levels of curve correction.
 For single thoracolumbar curves, the average curve correction is 62% for the Boston Brace 3D compared to 55% for the Boston Brace Original.
 For single thoracic curves, the average curve correction is 57% for the Boston Brace 3D compared to 52% for the Boston Brace Original.